jakobzhao/geog4572/readme.md

-# GEOG 472/572: Geovisual Analytics @ Oregon State University
+# GEOG 472/572: Geovisual Analytics

-> Spring 2018 | Geography 472/572
 >
-> Instructor: Bo Zhao, zhao2@oregonstate.edu | Office Hours: 3-4pm T or by appointment @ strand 347
+> **Instructor:** Bo Zhao, zhao2@oregonstate.edu | **Office Hours:** 3-4pm T or by appointment @ strand 347
 >
-> TA: Jared Ritchey, ritcheja@oregonstate.edu | Office Hours: TBD
+> **TA:** Jared Ritchey, ritcheja@oregonstate.edu | **Office Hours:** TBD
 >
-> Lecture: TR 11-12:50am @WITH 205 | Lab:  T 6-7:50pm @WLKN 210
+> **Lecture:** TR 11-12:50am @WITH 205 | **Lab:**  T 6-7:50pm @WLKN 210
 >
-> Catalog Course Description: GEOVISUALIZATION III: GEOVISUAL ANALYTICS (3).
-Concepts and techniques underlying the production of maps by computer.
+> **Catalog Course Description: GEOVISUALIZATION III: GEOVISUAL ANALYTICS (3).** Concepts and techniques underlying the production of maps by computer.
 Practical experience with a variety of computer mapping packages.

 Welcome to GEOG 472/572: Geovisual Analytics!
 In this course, you will learn the theories about geovisualization, advanced geovisual analytical methodologies, and work collaboratively on a real-world problem using geovisual analytical tools.

 No required text.
-Required papers and online materials will be available on the course website.Recommend books will be reserved in Valley Library.
+Required papers and online materials will be available on the course website.
+Recommend books will be reserved in Valley Library.
 Students must complete required reading assignments before attending the corresponding lecture.In-class quizzes will cover the content of the reading assignments.
 PDF articles are provided.

 Slocum,T. A., McMaster, R. M., Kessler, F. C., Howard, H. H., & Mc Master, R. B.(2008).
 [Thematic cartography and geographic visualization](https://www.amazon.com/Thematic-Cartography-Geovisualization-Terry-Slocum/dp/0132298341/ref=sr_1_fkmr0_1?ie=UTF8&qid=1522646663&sr=8-1-fkmr0&keywords=thematic+cartography+and+geovisualization+3rd+edition+pdf).
 Pearson; 3rd edition (April 14, 2008).
 ISBN-13: 978-0132298346